 About the Library/Resource Room

-The Ingham County Genealogical Society’s (ICGS) Resource Room is located on the second floor of the Capital Area District Library - Mason branch (CADL-Mason), 145 W. Ash Street, Mason, Michigan.
-Because of its location the Resource Room is closed when the CADL library is closed.
-The Room is staffed 100% by ICGS volunteers who are available from 12:00 pm until 4:00 pm Wednesdays or contact the ICGS librarian at email@example.com to schedule an appointment.
+The Ingham County Genealogical Society’s (ICGS) Resource Room has moved from the Capital Area District Library - Mason, 145 W. Ash Street, Mason, Michigan to 2224 Catholic Church Road, Bunkerhill Township.
+Please contact the ICGS Librarian at firstname.lastname@example.org to schedule an appointment.
 ICGS materials are available for use in the Resource Room only.

 Resource Room holdings include some City of Lansing records, but primarily focuses on Ingham's out-county records.
 Many of the records have been compiled by volunteers from various sources of interest to family research.
 Leading the list is an extensive collection of obituary clippings from the Ingham County News as well as other local papers whose date will vary by newspaper within the time frame 1998 to present, indexed by year.
 Volunteers are working to get as many of the index files as possible added to this website so check back often for new information.

 If you do not find what you're looking for on-line, check out the catalog of holdings found under the Library/Archives section of this webpsite.
 The catalog listing is also a work in progress - information not yet listed in the catalog may be available.
 Email the ICGS Librarian at email@example.com to learn of availability.

 To learn what sources of genealogy research are available in the Archives of Michigan, the Seeking Michigan website has a list of research guides that give an overview of material at the Archives by subject.
 The guides typically contain a record group number or manuscript number, date range, and brief description of the content.
 The Genealogy Research guide includes information on early vital records, state censuses, county government records, probate court records to name a few.